The American Association of Physics Teachers, Incorporated

 Section 4.05.
 Newly Created Directorships.
 Newly created directorships resulting from an increase in the number of Directors between annual elections may be filled by a vote of two-thirds of the Directors then in office, regardless of their number.
 A Director so elected to fill a vacancy shall hold office as a non-voting Director until the next annual election of Directors, and until such Director's successor shall have been elected and qualified.

 Section 4.06.
 Nominations.
 The Nominating Committee shall provide at least one candidate for each open position, including any vacancies in unexpired multi-year terms to be filled by the members.
 Candidates for any open position may also be nominated directly by petition of the membership.
-Acceptable petitions must bear the signatures of at least two percent (2%) of the regular, retired, and emeritus members and must be received by the Secretary at least six (6) weeks prior to the start of the annual election.
+Acceptable petitions must bear the signatures of at least two percent (2%) of the professional, retired, and emeritus members and must be received by the Secretary at least six (6) weeks prior to the start of the annual election.
 The election ballot shall include the candidates nominated directly by the membership as well as those nominated by the Nominating Committee.

 Section 4.07.
 Resignation.
 Any Director may resign from office at any time by delivering a resignation in writing to the Secretary.
 Such resignation shall take effect at the time specified therein, and unless otherwise specified, no acceptance of such resignation shall be necessary to make it effective.